Cquinn21/.github.io-reading-notes/css.md

 - Checking implementations status sense some features may or may or may not work.

 - To check browser support status check the mdn property page in the section "Browser Compatibility".
-This will check if the property can be used onyour site.
+This will check if the property can be used on your site.
 An example of the chart can be found [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS#browser_compatibility).

 ## How to add CSS